4rzael/node_packet-reader/README.md

 * receiver MAC address

-* frame type ('Beacon', 'Probe Request' or 'other')
+* frame type ('Beacon', 'Probe Request', 'Probe Response' or 'other')

 * BSSID of the sender if Beacon